 The Best Advertising Agency Website… Sells

-I’ve been talking to an increasing number of advertising agencies about how to rebuild their agency website to be a more effective sales tool.
+I’ve been talking to an increasing number of advertising agencies about how to rebuild their agency website to be a more effective sales tool – to be a best advertising agency website.
 The operative word here is – sales.
 It is critical that agencies think very hard about how to funnel a visitor from ‘just visiting’ to making direct contact.

 Your website is most likely the first time a prospective client will spend the time to get to know your advertising, design, PR or digital agency.
 It could also be the last time they see you, and worse, you might never know that they even took a look.

 Getting your website right is critical to growing your business.
 Not setting it up to sell could be one of your worst business development mistakes.

 Here are some general thoughts about how to turn agency websites into sales tools.
 I know that this is timely because most agencies, even ones that just launched a new website last week, are always thinking about their next website.
 I’d bet that you are too.

 Prospective clients give an agency website about 8 seconds to hook ‘em.
 That means 8 seconds to describe the agency and give the prospect a good reason to read on.
 8 seconds!
 You know what I’m talking about… you probably give most sites you visit just 8 seconds to tell you why you should stick around.